ethereum-optimism/optimism/specs/derivation.md

 if (status != "SUCCESS") payload_error()
 ```

+As should apparent from the assignations, within the `forkChoiceState` object, the properties have the following
+meaning:

+- `headBlockHash`: block hash of the last block of the L2 chain, according to the sequencer.
+- `safeBlockHash`: same as `headBlockHash`.
+- `finalizedBlockHash`: the hash of the L2 block that can be fully derived from finalized L1 data, making it impossible
+  to derive anything else.

 Error handling:

-- A `payload_error()` means the inputs were wrong, and should thus be dropped from the queue, and not reattempted.
+- A `payload_error()` means the inputs were wrong, and the payload attributes should thus be dropped from the queue, and
+  not reattempted.
 - A `soft_error()` means that the interaction failed by chance, and should be reattempted.
 - If the function completes without error, the attributes were applied successfully,
   and can be dropped from the queue while the tracked "safe head" is updated.

-TODO: `finalizedRef` is not being changed yet, but can be set to point to a L2 block fully derived from data up to a
+> **TODO** `finalizedRef` is not being changed yet, but can be set to point to a L2 block fully derived from data up to
-finalized L1 block.
+> a finalized L1 block.

 The following JSON-RPC methods are part of the [execution engine API][exec-engine]: